TERMS AND ABBREVIATIONS

 - The Company may collect and process information listed under the following Personal data categories for the purposes specified under Section 4:

-- The Company processes Personal data if at least one of the following legal bases are
+The Company processes Personal data if at least one of the following legal bases is applicable:

-- The Processing is necessary to enter into and perform a contract with the Data subject;
+- The Processing is necessary to enter into and perform a Distance agreement with the Data subject;

 - The Processing is necessary for the Company to comply with a legal obligation to which the Company is subject as a Controller;

-- The Processing is necessary for legitimate interests pursued by the Company or by a third party;
+- The Processing is necessary for legitimate interests pursued by the Company or a third party;

 - to provide Services;